What Happens to Life Insurance When You Leave a Job?

 Ensure you are getting the best rate for your insurance.
 Compare quotes from the top insurance companies.

-Life Insurance After You Leave a Job
+What Happens to Life Insurance When You Change or Leave a Job?

 Many group policies allow you to port or convert your coverage to an individual plan.
 You can also buy a private life insurance policy at any time.

+Employer-sponsored life insurance requires no medical exam and costs little or nothing because your employer subsidizes it.
+Coverage is limited and tied to your job.
 If your employer-provided coverage exceeds $50,000, the IRS treats the premium cost above that threshold as taxable income.
 When you port coverage, you pay the full premium yourself, so this imputed income tax no longer applies.

 Private life insurance requires an application and may include a health exam, but you own the policy outright.
 It stays active as long as you pay premiums, regardless of where you work, and offers higher coverage amounts tailored to your financial needs.
+Unlike health insurance, life insurance doesn't have deductibles or copays.
+Your beneficiaries receive the whole death benefit amount.

 Life Insurance Options When You Leave a Job